ror-community/ror-site/content/about/faqs/_index.md

 ROR is not a membership organization, so it is not necessary to "join" ROR in order to add or edit your organization's record in the registry.
 To ask for a change to your organization's ROR record or to request that your organization be added to ROR, submit the [curation request form](https://curation-request.ror.org).

 As a community-based initiative, however, ROR has many channels for participation.
-Read more about the ROR [community](/community) if you are interested in receiving updates about ROR, participating in strategic discussions about ROR, or volunteering for ROR initiatives.
+Read more about joining the ROR [community](/community) if you are interested in receiving updates about ROR, participating in strategic discussions about ROR, or volunteering for ROR initiatives.

+***

 ### **How is ROR pronounced?**